davidtheplatform/sb3-storage/README.md

 # sb3-storage

 Turbowarp extension to store and read files inside an sb3 file.
 Files can contain binary content, although I don't know how other blocks would handle it.
-Filenames can contain
+Filenames can also be anything.

 The 'read file () from () to ()' block uses zero-indexed python string slicing, 'read file (x) from (-2) to (-1)' reads the second to last character of a file.